New Work

 Size: 10 x 20 x 23 inches

-Materials: wire, metal frame, handspun yarns, rigid foam, cloth tape, mulberry paper, stone clay, acrylic paint, screws © 2024 Eve Jacobs-Carnahan.
+Materials: wire, metal frame, handspun yarns, rigid foam, cloth tape, mulberry paper, wood, stone clay, acrylic paint, screws © 2024 Eve Jacobs-Carnahan.

 Setting Fears Aside